Patitotective/ImTemplate/README.md

 - `prefs`: App preferences (using [niprefs](https://patitotective.github.io/niprefs/)).
 - `cache`: Preferences modal cache settings (to discard or apply them).
 - `config`: Configuration file (loaded from `config.niprefs`).

-You may also want to store the variables your program uses here.

 ## Config
 The application's configuration will store information about the app that you may want to change after compiled and before deployed (like the name or version).